romanvm/plugin.video.example/Readme.md

 The plugin uses a pre-defined set of free sample videos from [www.vidsplay.com](http://www.vidsplay.com/).

-Python 3 compatible example plugin for Kodi 19.x "Matrix" and above can be found in `python3` branch.

-**Warning**: the "master" branch is only compatible with Kody 17.0 (Krypton) and above.
-For older versions see the "legacy" branch.
+**Warning**: the "master" branch is only compatible with Kody 19.0 ("Matrix") and above that uses Python 3 runtime for addons.
+For older versions based on Python 2 see the "python2" branch.

 License: [GPL v.3](http://www.gnu.org/copyleft/gpl.html)